TurboCartPig/gfxprog/README.md

   6. (Unimplemented) Shadows - Draws a spinning 3D model that casts a shadow.

 #### Assignments - More complete game-like demos
-  1. Pacman - A clone of the pacman
+  1. Pacman - A clone of pacman
   2. Pacman in 3D - The game rules of pacman, but in 3D

 #### Glove - Object Oriented OpenGL Wrapper